Elanco Animal Health (NYSE:ELAN) Releases Q2 2021 Earnings Guidance

-Elanco Animal Health (NYSE:ELAN) updated its second quarter 2021 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $- for the period.
+Elanco Animal Health (NYSE:ELAN) issued an update on its second quarter 2021 earnings guidance on Wednesday morning.
+The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $1.23 billion-1.26 billion, compared to the consensus revenue estimate of $1.23 billion.

-Several brokerages have recently commented on ELAN.
-Gabelli upgraded shares of Elanco Animal Health from a hold rating to a buy rating in a report on Tuesday, May 11th.
-Zacks Investment Research lowered shares of Elanco Animal Health from a buy rating to a hold rating in a report on Friday.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price objective on shares of Elanco Animal Health from $39.00 to $42.00 and gave the stock a buy rating in a report on Monday, May 17th.
-Credit Suisse Group upgraded shares of Elanco Animal Health from a neutral rating to an outperform rating and upped their price objective for the stock from $33.00 to $38.00 in a report on Friday, February 26th.
-Finally, Stifel Nicolaus began coverage on shares of Elanco Animal Health in a report on Tuesday, April 20th.
-They issued a buy rating and a $37.00 price objective on the stock.
-Five research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
-The company presently has an average rating of Buy and an average price target of $33.79.

 Elanco Animal Health Incorporated, an animal health company, innovates, develops, manufactures, and markets products for pets and farm animals.
 It offers pet health disease prevention products, such as parasiticide and vaccine products that protect pets from worms, fleas, and ticks under the Seresto, Advantage, Advantix, and Advocate brands; pet health therapeutics for pain, osteoarthritis, ear infections, cardiovascular, and dermatology indications in canines and felines under the Galliprant and Claro brands; vaccines, antibiotics, parasiticides, and other products for use in poultry and aquaculture production, as well as functional nutritional health products, including enzymes, probiotics, and prebiotics; and a range of vaccines, antibiotics, implants, parasiticides, and other products used in ruminant and swine production under the Rumensin and Baytril brands.